Phonics is like an adventure. Which sounds reveal the word?

 Some of these downloads have 3 to 12 pages.

 2. Jump down to our worksheets with Phonics practice below.
 We also have phonics videos in the left column and at some of these links:

-A large rule makes it so hard for kids to be able to write smaller in third or fourth grade.
-They find it extra hard to make capital letters taller than the rest of the word.
+A large rule in K-3 makes it so hard for kids to be able to write smaller in third or fourth grade.
+They find it extra hard to make capital letters taller than the the other letters in a word.

 You'll find that it is so much easier for your kids to write smaller from the start and they can skip the transition grief in later years.

 The first set of Phonics worksheets has 11 pages that teach the first sounds and the short vowel sounds and is great for Preschool and Kindergarten.

 So many times, especially with older children, it is good to teach the sound and have them review by going to the board to think their way through the words and their sounds.
 Then the worksheets are an excellent review of what they have just learned.